jssql1234/docs-sqlacc/docs/usage/general/case-study/paper-industries.md

     Weight MT = Weight KG/1000

-    Both formula results are rounding up to 4 decimals.
+    Both formula results are rounded to 4 decimal places.
     ```

 3. Under Tools | DIY | SQL Control Center...Browse to Stock | Stock Item and insert new event OnBeforeSave with the DIY Script below: